Symmetry-breaking for a restricted n-body problem in the Maxwell-ring configuration: Tertiary families

 Tertiary symmetry-broken families (the green lines in Figure~\ref{fig:2}) correspond to families that bifurcate from solutions with isotropy groups (\ref{Se1}), (\ref{Se2}), and (\ref{Se3}).
 Since these groups are isomorphic to $\mathbb{Z}_{2}$, the tertiary symmetry-broken solutions have the trivial isotropy group.
 Therefore, the number of symmetry-related branches of the tertiary families is $4\times7$, i.e. four per equilibrium.
 In particular, the symmetry-breaking bifurcations along the families $A_{3}$ and $B_{3}$ give rise to families that generate invariant surfaces.

-Indeed, the surface generated by the $A_{3.1}$ family in Figure~\ref{fig:5} reconnects to $A_{3}$ after a complete loop around the central body, but to an orbit that is symmetric to the original one.
+This is the case of the surface generated by the $A_{3.1}$ family in Figure~\ref{fig:5} that reconnects to $A_{3}$ after a complete loop around the central body, but to an orbit that is symmetric to the original one.
 Following this surface, \textit{i.e.}, its orbits, for a second loop around the central body, we obtain a double surface that interconnects the $7$ pairs of Axial bifurcation orbits that emanate from each of the $7$ libration points symmetry-related to $\mathcal{L}_{3}$.
 The surface generated by the orbits of the family $A_{3.1}$ contains an additional $2\times7$ bifurcation orbits that connect to Halo families $H_{2}$.
-Consequently there is a continuous path in the bifurcation diagram between any of the $7$ symmetry-related libration points $\mathcal{L}_{2}$ and $\mathcal{L}_{3}$.
+Consequently there is a continuous path in the bifurcation diagram between any of the $7$ symmetry-related libration points $\mathcal{L}_{2}$ and $\mathcal{L}_{3}$ (see the bifurcation diagram Figure~\ref{fig:2}).

-The surface generated by the orbits of the family $A_{3.2}$ in Figure~\ref{fig:5} is similar to that of $A_{3.1}$ in that it interconnects $2\times7$ bifurcation orbits along the Axial families $A_{3}$.
+The surface generated by the orbits of the family $A_{3.2}$ in Figure~\ref{fig:5} is similar to that of $A_{3.1}$ that contains a set of $2\times7$ bifurcation orbits along the Axial families $A_{3}$.
 These bifurcation orbits are distinct from the bifurcation orbits along $A_{3}$ that are interconnected via the family $A_{3.1}$.
 The family $A_{3.2}$ has $2\times7$ extra bifurcation orbits that connect to Halo-like families that we do not describe here.

 Several families bifurcate from the family $B_{3}$ with trivial isotropy group, one of which is illustrated in the bottom right panel of Figure~\ref{fig:6}.
 This family is similar to $A_{3.1}$ and $A_{3.2}$ in that it connects one Axial family, with isotropy group $\mathbb{Z}_{2}(\pi \kappa_{y},\kappa_{z})$, to one Halo-like family, with isotropy group $\mathbb{Z}_{2}(\kappa_{z})$.
 In future work we will report other families bifurcating from $B_{3}$ that connect two Axial-like families with isotropy group $\mathbb{Z}_{2}(\pi\kappa_{y},\kappa_{z})$.